TiraLabra/2019_3/pages/README.md

 ## :mega: News

+ * Doodle link for demo session planning has been sent to registered students.
+The email address is the one configured in weboodi.
+ * First round of code review have been released.
+Check out labtool for links to repositories to review.
  * Workshop for 8.2. mostly cancelled.
 Someone may be around for general algorith workshop stuff.
 If you have lab specific concerns I should be reachable through irc or e-mail.
  * Labtool should now work!
  * The final submission deadline is on Friday 8.3. at 23:59.
 There are no time extensions available.
 Good luck on the exam week!